Erick-0LK/Erick-0LK/README.md

 - <p align = "justify"> 🙋‍♂️ Hello!
 My name is Erick and I am twenty-two years old.
 Nice to meet you and welcome to my GitHub profile!
 I hope you like the overall formatting and style as well as my repositories.
 - <p align = "justify"> 🎓 I am Computer Science university student at the Federal University of Rio Grande do Sul.
 I have been majoring in computer science for over two years, but I studied Applied Mathematics for one year before switching majors. </p>
-- <p align = "justify"> 💼 I am an intern at Stefanini, a private Brazilian multinational, service and software provider, for data processing and consulting. </p>
+- <p align = "justify"> 💼 I am an intern at Stefanini, a private Brazilian multinational, service and software provider, for data processing and consulting, and I hope to learn as much as possible on this intership. </p>
 - <p align = "justify"> 📚 As the Computer Science curriculum covers both software and hardware, I have had experiences with different programing languages and integrated development environments.
 Nevertheless, I prefer C# and Visual Studio or Visual Studio Code. </p>
 - <p align = "justify"> 🌐 Portuguese is my mother language, but I am also fluent in English (C2) and know some French (A2).
 I use Portuguese for my university repositories and English for basically everything else. </p>